by edward mendlowitz, cpa, abv, pfs, and andrew d. mendlowitz

 - fact: the better the quality of the return’s preparation, the less time it will take to review it.

-- fact: any method of improvement of the review process has to start with the preparer.
+- fact: any improvement method of the review process has to start with the preparer.

 - fact: the reviewer is the guardian of the tax returns’ quality.